 Teaching English as a second language can be challenging if your personality is not a good fit for the position.
 ESL teaching will be difficult for you if you:

 - Don’t adapt well to change.
 Not every session will go according to plan.
-In fact, more often than not, things may go left when you tried your best to make them go right.
+In fact, more often than not, things may go left when you try your best to make them go right.
 When things are not going right, you should be able to come up with ways to get the class back on track.

 - Are not stern when needed.
 There will be times when you will need to regain control of a class that has gone off the rails.
 So, you shouldn’t be afraid to put a bit of sternness in your voice and get the class back on track.
 If you don’t have the ability to be stern, you’ll find ESL teaching to be tough.

 - Have no interest in foreign cultures.
-When you teach people of a foreign culture, you will have to consider their cultural differences.
+When you teach people about a foreign culture, you will have to consider their cultural differences.
 This will help you connect with your students on a deep level and will make it easier to help them grasp hard concepts.
 If you aren’t able to connect with your students, you may have trouble teaching them.

 If any of the above traits describe you, you may feel like ESL teaching is hard.